oracle-livelabs/oci/opensearch-objectstorage/visual_builder/visual_builder.md

 ![Run the application](images/opensearch-vb-test.png)

 - Type *test* : This will return the PDF, word, excel uploaded
-- Type *penguin* : This will return the image of a penguin recognized via Artificial Intelligence
+- Type *penguin* : This will return the image of a penguin recognized by Artificial Intelligence
 - Type *shakespeare* : This will return the image of a text scanned by the Text Recognition
 - Type *specimen* : This will return the belgian ID card with the name Specimen